ochoaughini/Autonomous-Code-Agent/README.md

 # Install requirements again, just in case some were missed or added later
-echo "Ensuring all Python dependencies are installed from $REQUIREMENTS_FILE..." pip install -r "$REQUIREMENTS_FILE"
+echo "Ensuring all Python dependencies are installed from $REQUIREMENTS_FILE..."
+# Use --break-system-packages for environments like Debian/Ubuntu where pip might complain
+# if it's not run in a venv, although we are in one.
+It's often safer to omit this
+# unless you specifically face the error, but adding it just in case.
+# pip install -r "$REQUIREMENTS_FILE" --break-system-packages
+pip install -r "$REQUIREMENTS_FILE"

 echo "Starting Autonomous Code Agent backend..."